gz/rust-x86/kvmtest/README.md

 }
 ```

-The problem with `inw` is that it needs IO privilage level in E/RFlags to not
+The problem with `inw` is that it needs IO privilege level in E/RFlags to not
 cause an exception (and as a result crash the process).
 A regular Linux process
 will not run with this privilege level, however we can now write a kvmtest: